THE STORY OF BREXIT ISTHE STORY OF EMPIREWhy Did Asian Immigrants Vote to Leave the EU?

 My mother also feels that Britain does not need immigration from Europe.

-Speaking to other immigrants from former colonies, it’s clear that – like my parents – the reasons why Asian communities voted to leave the EU are nuanced and difficult to assume.
+Speaking to other immigrants from former colonies, it is clear that – like my parents – the reasons why Asian communities voted to leave the EU are nuanced and difficult to presume.

-One second generation immigrant I spoke to said some Pakistani people campaigned to leave because they wanted to “control immigration in a way that was favourable to the Indian subcontinent”.
+One second generation immigrant I spoke to said some Pakistani people campaigned for Brexit because they wanted to “control immigration in a way that was favourable to the Indian subcontinent”.

 “One of their arguments was that, if we leave, we’d be better able to accept people from the Indian subcontinent, professionals such as doctors, rather than taking them from Europe,” he said.
 “There was that strand that we’d lost control of immigration, that lots of people from eastern Europe were coming over, but, therefore, people from the Indian subcontinent weren’t getting a fair crack at the whip and it was that disparity.
 They felt the immigration system was unfair.”